vibewell25/vibewell/docs/docs/guides/error-handling.md

 ## Error Handling System

-The Vibewell error handling system provides a standardized way to manage errors throughout the application.
+The VibeWell error handling system provides a standardized way to manage errors throughout the application.
 It offers:
 - **Standardized Error Structure**: A consistent format for all errors
 - **Centralized Error Logging**: A unified approach to capturing and recording errors
 - **Contextual Error Display**: Appropriate error messages for users based on error severity